 So how many technicians would you need to get 56 service calls/jobs done per month?

-Now, let’s look at how many appliance repair leads you’re going to actually need
+Now, let’s look at how many hvac business or appliance repair leads you’re going to actually need

 What is the average conversion rate from caller to book call?